tkoenig1/coarray-tutorial/tutorial.md

 ```
   real, dimension(:), codimension(:), allocatable :: a
 ```
-(note the colons in the declarations) and allocated
+(note the colons in the declarations) and allocated with
 ```
   allocate (a(n)[*])
 ```